Mississippi Poetry Society 2023 Poet of the Year: Linda Watson Owen

 Mississippi Poetry Journal

 A collection of contest winners is compiled yearly and can be purchased.
-The 2022 version of Mississippi Poetry Journal is available for order by request.
-Please contact one of our state officers if interested in purchasing a copy.
+The 2023 version of Mississippi Poetry Journal is available for order on Amazon.

 A collection of poetry written by Daniel Pickett over roughly a 20-year period, with a mixture ranging from deeply autobiographical to lighthearted musings.
 Each poem represents a moment or feeling in the author's life that felt worthy of having a poetic memory attached.
 For purchases, visit the link below: